dailystory/docs/articles/changelog/2020/september.md

 * Refactor GetNewLeads to GetInboundLeads
 * New apis for leads
 * Improve performance of home page
+* bug when checking search array item for space

 ## September 2, 2020
 * Increase weight for bad url and some words in sms scoring tool